YizhenS/Game-of-life-Python/README.md

 ## Features nice to have
 - Let the user define the length of the row and the col
 - have different sets of the first generation status
+- seperate different functions in to different file

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.